 The secondary parts of an HVAC system, as mentioned above, are thermostats, condenser units, blower motors, and evaporator coils.
 Some of them are more simple than others.
 The easiest one to explain is thermostats.
 Thermostats are used to manually change the temperature of a building and set the bar for the desired temperature.
 They can also be used to automatically control the temperature.
 As long as a temperature has been set on a thermostat, the thermostat will do its best to make sure the entire building stays at it.

 Condenser units, located outside, get rid of excess heat inside of a building.
 Condenser units cool down heated air by condensing it into a liquid.
 Condenser units then expel the heated air and circulate the cooled liquid as refrigerant.
 Blow motors help to force air from the furnace and air conditioner throughout the vents.
 Depending on the blow motor, the speed at which it blows out air can be adjusted.
 Evaporator coils absorb the heat from the refrigerant and reuse it.
 The secondary parts of an HVAC system may not be what first comes to a person’s mind when they hear about HVAC systems, but they are crucial.
-They help to make up the necessary components of an HVAC system.
+They help to make up the necessary components of the system.

 An HVAC system is a complex system of parts, pieces, and components that all have their own roles to play.
 They all serve the purpose to heat and cool a building.
 We hope this blog post helped to answer the question: “What makes up an HVAC System?” for you.
 If it didn’t, please leave a comment below with any remaining questions you might have.
 We would be happy to answer them.
 If you are having trouble with your HVAC system and live in Jefferson County, give us a call!
 Our phone number is 636-475-9384.